karlyanelson/karlyanelson.github.io/posts/how-to-use-node-cache.md

   const cachedItem = cache.get<YourTypeHere>(cacheKey); // YourTypeHere is the type of the data in the cache

-  if (cachedItem) return cachedItem; // If we already have the balanche for that address in this block, we don't need it again
+  if (cachedItem) return cachedItem; // If we already have the balance for that address in this block, we don't need it again

   const data = await getAddressBalance(address, blockNumber); // your function that gets the balance